PhonologicalCorpusTools/CorpusTools/docs/source/phonological_search.rst

       :width: 100%
       :align: center

    Note that if a negative search is to be performed, only a SINGLE environment can be specified at a time.
 This is to avoid confusion in the list of results.
-An example of the phonological search window, set up to do a *negative* search for voiceless stops word-initially before vowels, on the transcription tier:
+An example of the phonological search window, set up to do a *negative* search for voiceless stops word-initially before vowels, on the transcription tier is as follows.
+In other words, this search should return all words in the corpus that do NOT contain word-initial, pre-vocalic voiceless stops:

    .. image:: static/phonosearchenvironment3.png
       :width: 100%